Strata of discriminantal arrangements: Preliminaries

-The maps $p_{\Xi}$ are locally trivial fibrations if and only if $k=1$.
-Note, that some recent works (cf. for example \cite{FSV}) refer to discriminantal arrangements in a more narrow sense than used in this paper i.e. as the arrangements induced on the fibers of $p_{\Xi}$ given explicitly as
+Note, that some recent works (see for example \cite{FSV}) refer to discriminantal arrangements in a more narrow sense than used in this paper i.e. as the restriction arrangements to the fibers of $p_{\Xi}$ given explicitly as